rednafi/rednafi.com/content/go/generic_retry_function.md

 Notice how `someFunc` is wrapped in a `wrappedFunc` where `wrappedFunc` has the signature that `Retry` expects.
 Then inside, the `someFunc` function is called with the appropriate arguments.
-This type of adaptation gymnastic is necessary to make the process acceptably type-safe.
+This type of adaptation gymnastics is necessary to make the process acceptably type-safe.
 Personally, I don't mind it if it means I get to avoid reflections to achieve the same result.
 Also, the generic version is a tad bit more performant!